Saturday, January 26, 2019

 "Protestants think you are worthy of Eternal Life upon being Justified, but that's not what Paul teaches.
 In reality, Justification and being Judged worthy of Eternal Life happen at two different times in a person's life - and to confuse the two events and turn them into one event the way Protestants do is a huge mistake."

 So, a person who is justified in the sight of God is not necessarily entitled to heaven?
-That statement is ridiculous, as well is it illogical.
-If an individual is converted to Christianity and one day later just so happens to die in a vehicle accident, then would he or she not be allowed into the kingdom of God at that point?
+That statement is ridiculous, as well as illogical.
+If an individual is converted to Christianity and one day later just so happens to die in a vehicle accident, then would he not be allowed into the kingdom of God at that point?
 Was that person not saved?
 Is that person automatically going to hell for potentially not getting a chance to greet a neighbor or feed the poor?

 A Response To Catholic Nick On Colossians 2:14